Simon-Brandt/ShellArgparser/README.md

 [--add-usage]                    add ARGPARSER_USAGE_OPTIONS and --usage as
                                  flags to call the usage message (default: true)
-[--add-version]                  add ARGPARSER_SCRIPT_VERSION_OPTIONS and
+[--add-version]                  add ARGPARSER_VERSION_OPTIONS and --version as
-                                 --version as flags to call the version message (default: true) [--allow-option-abbreviation]    allow the user to give long option names in abbreviated form (default: false) [--allow-option-merging]         allow the user to give short option names in
+                                 flags to call the version message (default: true) [--allow-option-abbreviation]    allow the user to give long option names in abbreviated form (default: false) [--allow-option-merging]         allow the user to give short option names in